Search Commands

 *

 If there are more characters (or even zero) you need to replace, use “*”.
-It works when you know only the beginning or the end of the phrase.
+This works if you only know the beginning or the end of the phrase.

 Examples: